 Definition: Salaries payable is a liability account that contains the amounts of any salaries owed to employees, which have not yet been paid to them.
+The balance in the account represents the salaries liability of a business as of the balance sheet date.
 This account is classified as a current liability, since such payments are typically payable in less than one year.
-The balance in this account increases with a credit and decreases with a debit.
+The balance in the account increases with a credit and decreases with a debit.

 The amount of salaries payable can be particularly large under any of the following circumstances:

 - There is a large gap between the pay-through date of salaries paid and the end of the reporting period; or